Can a developer live without good search functionalities in his editor? Who has never used the famous find and replace trick in one or multiple files?

 For more information about

 vimgrep, I strongly advice you to look at the excellent vimcast about it.

-Last but not least: you should read Vim’s help about vimgrep by typing
+I encourage you to read Vim’s help about vimgrep by typing

 vimgrep is similar.
 For example: